 The last one of those is still a bit half-baked (it’s tricky to tell what it will drag and what it won’t) and we found ourselves accidentally minimising all our apps in the first few days to pop out windows.
 Even so it’s the nearest thing to mimicking the ease and speed of using a laptop to simply get things done and Samsung’s clearly continuing to put the effort in.

 Elsewhere, the Note 4 packs even more features than pixels - or so it seems from the intimidating settings menu.
 As on the Galaxy S5, though, Samsung’s at least packaged useful freebies and Samsung apps into Galaxy Essentials and Galaxy Gifts so you get to choose which you download and take advantage of.
-In Galaxy Gifts there’s six months free of the not-Spotify-but-close streaming service Deezer, 100GB of cloud storage for six months from RealPlayer, plus plenty of other subscriptions and trials.

 The Note 4 gets the S5’s fingerprint scanning and heart rate monitoring tricks - both fun, futuristic extras but neither executed quite well enough.
 Keeping still long enough to swipe a finger over the S5’s home button is painful enough - unlocking the Note 4 screen while walking down the street takes awkward to new levels.